Reducing newborn deaths in Ethiopia

 Just as important as having the right equipment is having the right expertise.

-We've provided training and on-the-job mentoring to nurses ensure these 'model' units are adequately staffed, and are supporting them with data collection and application.
+We've provided training and on-the-job mentoring to nurses to ensure these 'model' units are adequately staffed, and are supporting them with data collection and application.

 VSO volunteers have played a central role in establishing the units, then reducing their involvement so that locally-trained staff can take over full responsibility.